*To support the site I use affiliate links. As an Amazon Associate I may earn from qualifying purchases.

 The supplied transformer doesn’t use a power outlet (in other words, it’s passive); you just attach it in the correct place.

-What I especially like about this antenna is that it offers strong reception and is easy to set up and get working.
+What I especially like about this best-selling antenna is that it offers strong reception and is easy to set up and get working.

 Its reception characteristics are also known to overcome typical signal distortion and interference in attic spaces, so you can very well mount this one indoors.